Nyrus-Y/LogicRL/README.md

 _getoutplus_ has one more enemy.
 _bigfish_  contains one bigger fish and one smaller fish.
 _bigfishcolor_  contains one red fish and one green fish. agent need to avoid red fish and eat green fish.
-_heist_  contains 2 pairs of key and door.
+_loot_  contains 2 pairs of key and door.
-_heistcolor_  contains 2 pairs of key and door with different color.
+_lootcolor_  contains 2 pairs of key and door with different color.
-_heistplus_    contains 3 pairs of key and door.
+_lootplus_    contains 3 pairs of key and door.

 * **--rules -r**: